Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Processing, Anxiety, And Discovering A Way Forward.md

 As a human species, we have come to the edge of the [[Chasm]], and we are faced with whether we continue accelerating along our present trajectory and fail / die...

-...or whether we allow some of the storeis we are telling our selves to die instead, so that we can progress onwards together towards [[Flourishing And Abundant Life]].
+...or whether we allow some of the stories we are telling our selves to die instead, so that we can progress onwards together towards [[Flourishing And Abundant Life]].

 ## The Individual And The Collective